apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 # cas.serviceRegistry.couchbase.timeout=10
 ```

-## Database Service Registry
+### Database Service Registry

-Control how CAS services should be found inside a database instance
+Control how CAS services should be found inside a database instance.
+To learn more about this topic, [please review this guide](JPA-Service-Management.html)

 ```properties
 # cas.serviceRegistry.jpa.healthQuery=SELECT 1 FROM INFORMATION_SCHEMA.SYSTEM_USERS